 Alberto Odor, M.D., M.S.

-Alberto Odor is an associate adjunct professor at the Betty Irene Moore School of Nursing at UC Davis.
+Alberto Odor is an adjunct professor at the Betty Irene Moore School of Nursing at UC Davis.
 He also teaches in the UC Davis Health Informatics Program and is committed to interprofessional approaches in health informatics and across health-care fields.

 A surgeon with a background in biomedical informatics, Odor works to effect system change at the intersection of health care, technology and cultural inclusiveness.
 His research and teaching interests include clinical health informatics—such as the design, implementation and evaluation of electronic health records—and the use of virtual environments for diagnosis, treatment and as training tools for health-care professionals.